EmeraldCityIT/Living-Polymers/README.md

 # Living-Polymers
-This investigation looks at Physalia Physalis Pycnogonids as large scale Alkydes.
+This investigation looks at Physalia Physalis Pycnogonids (Sea Spiders) as large scale Alkydes.